Tresco on the Isles of Scilly

-We all need something to look forward to as 2020 was such a challenging year.
-We were so delighted to have discovered this beautiful group of islands last summer and immediately knew it would be a perfect addition to our Life Holidays portfolio.
+We all need something to look forward to in 2022 after such a challenging 18 months.
+We are so delighted to have discovered this beautiful group of islands last summer and immediately knew it would be a perfect addition to our Life Holidays portfolio.
 With exciting places to visit, such as Ruin Beach Cafe, Appletree Bay, Pentle Bay (Princess Diana’s favourite beach), Cromwells Castle, Old Grimsby, and Hell Bay.
 They conjure up dreams and images of times gone by.
 The island has its own Art Gallery, Garden Visitor Cafe, Valhalla Figurehead Museum, Tresco Stores and Deli, just in case you forget something, and a sweet boutique Lucytania just in case you haven’t forgotten something but need a little treat!!

 TRESCO THE ISLAND OF ULTIMATE LUXURY, SOPHISTICATION AND THE FAMOUS ABBEY GARDEN.